Dubrovnik Travel Guide

 Dubrovnik is the most famous destination in Croatia, renowned all around the globe and proud winner of numerous national and international tourism recognitions and awards.

-Hollywood loves Dubrovnik
+Hollywood Loves Dubrovnik

+The Adriatic Star is recognized by biggest Hollywood’s producers who know there’s no better ambience for scene shooting than stunning monumental town of Dubrovnik.
 After filming scenes for The Game of Thrones TV show on several locations in the town, another Hollywood’s mega hit came to Dubrovnik – Jedi occupied the main Stradun Street for the newest Star Wars Episode 8 shooting in the most beautiful city in the galaxy!

-Numerous Hollywood movie and pop stars are coming to Dubrovnik on holidays for many years – Tom Cruise, Beyonce, Eva Longoria, Tina Turner, Michael Douglas, Morgan Freeman, Goldie Hawn… and many others visited Dubrovnik.
+But not only Hollywood producers love Dubrovnik for outstanding scenery filming.
+Numerous Hollywood movie and pop stars come to Dubrovnik every year – Tom Cruise, Beyonce, Eva Longoria, Tina Turner, Michael Douglas, Morgan Freeman, Goldie Hawn…

-The best time to visit Dubrovnik
+The Best Time to Visit Dubrovnik

-The main season is in July and August, but if you prefer more intimate holiday without big crowd, you should avoid these two months when also many visitors from cruising ships are in town.
+The main season is in July and August but if you prefer more intimate holiday without big crowd, you should avoid these two months when many visitors from the cruising ships are in town.
 That’s why the best time for visiting Dubrovnik is the end of April and May in spring, and late September and October in autumn, when the weather is still warm and beautiful and streets are less crowded with people.

-Things to do in Dubrovnik
+The Best Things to Do in Dubrovnik

 Sightseeing and Museums in Dubrovnik